michael-bey/Bryan-Explainer/README.md

 ## Usage

-From any Slack channel, just type `/slackpedia [search term]`.
-The definition will be visible only to you.
+From any Slack channel, just type `/explaintobryan [search term]`.
+This will show the definition to the entire channel and tag the user of your choice (Bryan).
+Make sure you use the actual Slack ID instead of their username.

 ## Integrate with your team